PPM 11-1, Graduate Programs |

 5000-level courses are advanced, upper-division undergraduate courses, prerequisite or leveling graduate courses, or graduate courses.
 5000-5999 level undergraduate courses may be applied toward a University graduate degree with program approval.
 5000-level credit used to earn the undergraduate degree may not be counted toward a graduate degree, although students may petition a graduate program for retroactive graduate credit for courses taken as an undergraduate under certain circumstances: permission may be granted only if a grade of B or better was earned in the specified courses and if the courses were taken no more than three years prior to the petition.
 Such graduate credit is limited to six semester hours or two courses.

-6000-level courses are considered graduate level courses.
-6000-level courses are typically not available to undergraduates, and may only be cross-listed with undergraduate courses when there are substantially different course requirements for graduate students, reflecting a degree of academic rigor appropriate to graduate-level study.
+6000-level courses are master's level courses.
+6000-level courses are typically not available to undergraduates, and may only be cross-listed or dual-designated with undergraduate courses when there are substantially different course requirements for graduate students, reflecting a degree of academic rigor appropriate to graduate-level study.
 6000-level graduate course credit for prior professional experience cannot be granted.
 However, 6000-level graduate course credit for certifications may be granted with approval by the graduate program.
 Prerequisite or leveling requirements for 6000-level courses may be waived by the graduate program.

 3.8 Faculty Qualifications

-While respecting accreditation requirements in each program area, faculty teaching graduate coursework will have at least one degree beyond the level at which they are teaching or a terminal degree in a related field, except in programs for terminal degrees or when equivalent experience is established.
+While respecting any accreditation requirements and/or faculty qualifications established by each graduate program, graduate program directors will have a terminal degree in their field or a closely related field.
+While respecting any accreditation requirements and/or faculty qualifications established by each graduate program, core and adjunct faculty teaching graduate courses should have at least one degree beyond the level at which they are teaching or a terminal degree in the field, or a closely related field, except when teaching in a terminal degree program.
 In terminal degree programs, faculty members will have the same level of degree.
-Department Chairs and Deans, in consultation with the Provost, may grant exceptions for extensive professional experience.

 3.9 Accelerated Graduate Programs